Vacancies on the Board of Education

-IASB expresses its gratitude to these ICSA members for their time and expertise in this project: Heather K. Brickman, Hodges, Loizzi, Eisenhammer, Rodick & Kohn; Marcilene Dutton, Illinois State Board of Education; Debra H. Kaplan, Hodges, Loizzi, Eisenhammer, Rodick & Kohn; Heidi A. Katz, Robbins Schwartz Nicholas Lifton & Taylor, Ltd. and Melinda L. Selbee, Illinois Association of School Boards.
+IASB expresses its gratitude to these ICSA members for their time and expertise in this project: Heather K. Brickman, Hodges, Loizzi, Eisenhammer, Rodick & Kohn; LLP; Debra H. Jacobson, Hodges, Loizzi, Eisenhammer, Rodick & Kohn LLP; Heidi A. Katz, Robbins Schwartz; and Kimberly Small and Maryam Brotine, Illinois Association of School Boards.

 Return to School Law